Fluffy and creamy best describes Instant Pot Baked Potatoes. In a matter of minutes you can have this easy, fool proof potato ready and on your plate!

 Potatoes.
 I use Russet Potatoes as it’s our favorite for baked potatoes.
 However, if making mashed potatoes, I tend to choose Yukon golds.
 Just be sure that the potatoes are all approximately the same size, this will help make sure they cook evenly.

-Step 1.
+Clean the Potatoes.
 Scrub those potatoes clean.
 Potatoes grow in the dirt, which means they are DIRTY.
 I use this little brush to make sure mine are clean before cooking.

 Prick each potato with a fork a couple times to allow the steam to escape when pressure cooking.

-Step 2.
+Pressure Cook.
 Pour water into the Instant Pot and place trivet, steamer basket, or foil balls in the bottom.
 Place clean potatoes on top, stacking if necessary.

 Secure the lid in place and make sure the valve is set to SEALING.